-This scheme provides a £500 payment to people who are:
+This scheme provides a £500 payment to people.

 You can apply for this scheme if you are eligible.
 However, you must not try to claim from both schemes for the same absence.
-This is likely to be regarded as fraud.
+This will be regarded as fraud.

 However you can claim from separate schemes for separate absences.
 For example you can get the SSP enhancement payment when you are self isolating with suspected COVID-19.
 If you then get a positive test result you can apply for the self-isolation support scheme.